Charcoal and propane are two popular fuel options for outdoor cooking.

 They offer a range of models, from the classic kettle grills to the more advanced Kamado grills.

-The Weber Original Kettle Premium 22″ Charcoal Grill is a popular choice among consumers, offering a large cooking area and a built-in thermometer.
+The Weber Original Kettle Premium 22″ Charcoal Grill is a highly regarded favorite among grilling enthusiasts, known for its versatile performance and thoughtful design.

-For those looking for a more versatile option, the Weber Summit Charcoal Grill is a great choice, offering both charcoal and gas grilling options.
+For those looking for a more versatile option, the Weber Summit Charcoal Grill is an outstanding choice, seamlessly combining the best of charcoal and gas grilling.

 Another brand worth considering is Napoleon.